-- on its portfolio of mortgage loans to individual customers (€30.1bn at December 31, 2021) in the event of a sharp rise in defaults combined with a sudden and significant drop in the value of the properties used to guarantee these loans: - in the case of the default of a public entity to which Compagnie de Financement Foncier has significant exposure, in particular Italy, the United States and Switzerland.
+- on its portfolio of real estate loans to Individuals (€26.4bn) in the event of a sharp rise in defaults combined with a sudden and significant drop in the value of the properties used to guarantee these loans. - in the case of the default of a public entity to which Compagnie de Financement Foncier has significant exposure, in particular Italy, the United States and Switzerland.

-Further, Compagnie de Financement Foncier's cost of risk was reversed by €7.5m at December 31, 2021.
-For further information, please refer to the 2021 Universal registration document of Compagnie de Financement Foncier (page 112).
+Further, Compagnie de Financement Foncier's cost of risk was reversed by €6.6m at December 31, 2022.
+For further information, please refer to the 2022 Universal Registration Document of Compagnie de Financement Foncier (page 119).